Vitchert/ml_RandomForest/README.md

 # ml_RandomForest
 Simple RandomForest implementation written in C++.

-Inside it uses bagging, and calculates split points based on Gini impurity.
+Inside it creates binary trees, uses bagging, and calculates split points based on Gini impurity.

 Currently does not support categorial features, so you can try to use one-hot encoding instead.